Knipex: Fourth Generation

 Various subsidiary companies were acquired during an expansion campaign that began in the 1990s, enlarging the Knipex Group.
 Many foreign sales offices were established.
-Presently better than 60 per cent of production is exported to more than a dozen countries worldwide.
+Presently better than 60 percent of production is exported to more than a hundred countries worldwide.
 The Knipex group has been led by Ralf Putsch since 1996.
 He is the great-grandson of founder Carl Putsch.

 Products

-Long-nose pliers 26-12-200 by Knipex.
+KNIPEX pliers.
+From left to right: Twinforce diagonal side cutters, Cobra pliers, a pliers wrench (top), Cobolt cutters (bottom), circlip pliers, and a combination electrician's pliers.

 The tool catalog of Knipex encompasses about a hundred types of pliers, with more than 900 variants in length, handle design and finish.
 These tools include common items such as side cutters, electricians pliers, plumber's pliers as well as more specialized pliers for use in electronics.
 The range also includes special electrician's tools for cutting, stripping and crimping conducting wire.
 The tools specialized for electrical work find application in aerospace, solar power technology and optical fiber installation.
-Many of these tools are available in a parallel line of electrically insulated items, designed to protect users from voltages up to 1 kV and the currents they may induce.
+Many of these tools are available in a parallel line of electrically insulated items, designed to protect users in cases of accidental contact from voltages up to 1 kV and the currents they may induce.

+Most Knipex tools are readily identifiable by their bright red grips.
+These may be simple vinyl dips or injection moulded red-and-blue grips with integrated, softer polyurethane panels.
+Electrically insulated pliers are not offered with vinyl dip grips and are identified instead by their yellow-and-red injection moulded grips.